ahedzic/V2V_Communication_Networks/README.md

 	python tools/randomTrips.py --net-file data/asutempe.net.xml --output-trip-file data/asuvehicle.trips.xml --route-file data/asuvehicle.rou.xml --length --end 100

 You will import the .net.xml, .rou.xml, .poly.xml, and .trips.xml files into your OMNeT++ simulation project folder, and update map.sumo.cfg and square.launchd.xml.
-Then you can run simulations on the custom map as before.
+Then you can run simulations on the custom map as in the previous section.

+# Output

+To get a dump of the state of the network at every time step, i.e. which vehicle is on which edge (street) with pos and speed, cd into the bin/ folder where sumo.exe is, and execute

+	sumo.exe -c ../data/asutempe.sumocfg --netstate-dump ../data/netstate_dump.xml